linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 R _ {A} = \frac {0 .12 + 0 .25 + (-0.15) + (-0.2)}{4} = 0.05 = 5 \%
 $$

 There is a major problem with using the arithmetic average rate of return.
-To see this problem, suppose that the initial market value of a portfolio is  $140 million and that the market values at the end of the next 2 months are$ 280 million and $140 million, and assume that there are no distributions or cash inflows from the client for either month.
+To see this problem, suppose that the initial market value of a portfolio is  \$140 million and that the market values at the end of the next 2 months are\$ 280 million and \$140 million, and assume that there are no distributions or cash inflows from the client for either month.
 The subperiod return for the first month  $R_{P1}$  is  $100\%$ , and the subperiod return for the second month  $R_{P2}$  is  $-50\%$ .
 The arithmetic average rate of return is then  $25\%$ .
 Not a bad return!
 But think about this number.
-The portfolio's initial market value was $140 million.
-Its market value at the end of 2 months is $140 million.
+The portfolio's initial market value was \$140 million.
+Its market value at the end of 2 months is \$140 million.
 The return over this 2-month evaluation period is zero.
 Yet the arithmetic average rate of return says it is a whopping  $25\%$ .

 Thus it is improper to interpret the arithmetic average rate of return as a measure of the average return over an evaluation period.
 The proper interpretation is as follows: it is the average value of the withdrawals (expressed as a fraction of the initial portfolio market value) that can be made at the end of each subperiod while keeping the initial portfolio market value intact.
 In Illustration 10-2, in which the average monthly return is  $5\%$ , the investor can withdraw  $12\%$  of the initial portfolio market value at the end of the first month, can withdraw  $25\%$  of the initial portfolio market value at the end of the second month, must add  $15\%$  of the initial portfolio market value at the end of the third month, and must add  $2\%$  of the initial portfolio market value at the end of the fourth month.
 In our example of the limitation of the average arithmetic return, the average monthly return of  $25\%$  means that  $100\%$  of the initial portfolio market value ( $\$140$  million) can be withdrawn at the end of the first month and that  $50\%$  must be added at the end of the second month.